Boost your immunity this winter

 This is because the nasal spray is not licensed for children under 2 years.

 The nasal spray vaccine offers the best protection for children aged 2 to 17 years.
 They will be offered the flu vaccine injection if the nasal spray vaccine is not suitable for them.

 More information on the vaccine for children can be found here: Child flu vaccine - NHS (www.nhs.uk)

 Ensuring you have the right information about the flu vaccination is important, there are some common myths, you will find these along with accurate NHS advice on our mythbuster page.

 You can download in English and a range of languages below.

 Please note eligability for Covid-19 boosters has changed

 since these resources were created.
-All adults will be eligable for a booster see NHS.uk for timings.
+All adults are now eligable for a booster vaccination at three months.

 This information is also summarised in a short video, currently available in the languages below.

 Accessing the most appopriate NHS service will ensure youget the right care when you need it.